e-pet/adni-bias/README.md

 ### Feature robustness and sex differences in medical imaging: a case study in MRI-based Alzheimer's disease detection

-This repository contains the code used for producing the results presented in Petersen et al., MICCAI 2022, "Feature robustness and sex differences in medical imaging: a case study in MRI-based Alzheimer's disease detection."
+This repository contains the code used for producing the results presented in Petersen et al., MICCAI 2022, [Feature robustness and sex differences in medical imaging: a case study in MRI-based Alzheimer's disease detection](https://link.springer.com/chapter/10.1007/978-3-031-16431-6_9) [[arxiv]](https://arxiv.org/abs/2204.01737).

 Provided are the implementations of
 - CNN-based detection of Alzheimer's disease (AD) using 3D MRI volumes,